studioph/StaticPatcher/README.md

 - Different patching strategies - i.e. creating new `STAT` records using the same meshes as the existing movable objects so they are truly static.
 This would make the items not interactable, but some users may prefer this.

 ## Reporting Bugs/Issues
+> **NOTE**: I will not respond and close issues from users not using the fixed Havok scripts from Andrealphus.
+There are too many problems with the vanilla scripts that will cause things to not work properly and I don't have the bandwidth to deal with false bug-reports that are caused by the vanilla script bugs.

 Please include the following to help me help you:
 - Synthesis log file(s)
     - Please turn on verbose logging as this provides a lot more information for me
 - `Plugins.txt`
 - Specific record(s) that are problematic
   - Screenshots/videos not required, but appreciated

-**NOTE**: I will close issues from users not using the fixed Havok scripts from Andrealphus.
-There are too many issues with the vanilla scripts that will cause things to not work properly and I don't have the bandwidth to deal with false bug-reports that are a result of the vanilla script bugs.

 ## Credits
 **AndrealphusVIII** for his fixes to the disable Havok script which allow the changes made by the patcher to actually behave properly in-game.